October 22, 2016; revised October 25, 2016; June 15, 2018; April 11, 2021

-- By the way, the “patta” are essential for the tree’s survival, just as the roots of the tree are.
-One could kill a tree simply by a process called “girdling” where those phloem cells are removed; see the Wikipedia article: “Girdling“.
+- By the way, the “Paṭṭha” are essential for the tree’s survival, just as the roots of the tree are.
+One could kill a tree simply by a process called “girdling” where those phloem cells are removed; see the Wikipedia article: “Girdling.”

 - The Buddha frequently used analogies with the workings of a tree.
-We also need to remember that “mula” is a root in Pāli or Sinhala, so that “mūlika héthu” means “root causes”.
-So, the tree’s survival depends on not only its roots, but also its “patta” containing those critical phloem cells.
+We also need to remember that “mula” is a root in Pāli or Sinhala, so that “mūlika héthu” means “root causes.”
+So, the tree’s survival depends on its roots and its “Paṭṭha” containing those critical phloem cells.

 - However, their interpretations of Tilakkhana (anicca, dukkha, anatta) are not correct.